PXLCoarl/Craftoria-Docker/README.md

 ## Additional Information

 The entry point for the server is set to `/bin/bash ./startserver.sh`.
 Make sure to mount any volumes you need for persistent data storage when running the container.
+Refer to [Docker's volume guide](https://docs.docker.com/engine/storage/volumes/#create-and-manage-volumes).